eza-community/eza/man/zetta.1.md

 For example, ‘`COLUMNS=80 exa`’ will show a grid view with a maximum width of 80 characters.

-This option won’t do anything when exa’s output doesn’t wrap, such as when using the `--long` view.
+This option won’t do anything when zetta’s output doesn’t wrap, such as when using the `--long` view.

-## `EXA_STRICT`
+## `ZETTA_STRICT`

-Enables _strict mode_, which will make exa error when two command-line options are incompatible.
+Enables _strict mode_, which will make zetta error when two command-line options are incompatible.

-Usually, options can override each other going right-to-left on the command line, so that exa can be given aliases: creating an alias ‘`exa=exa --sort=ext`’ then running ‘`exa --sort=size`’ with that alias will run ‘`exa --sort=ext --sort=size`’, and the sorting specified by the user will override the sorting specified by the alias.
+Usually, options can override each other going right-to-left on the command line, so that zetta can be given aliases: creating an alias ‘`exa=exa --sort=ext`’ then running ‘`exa --sort=size`’ with that alias will run ‘`exa --sort=ext --sort=size`’, and the sorting specified by the user will override the sorting specified by the alias.

-In strict mode, the two options will not co-operate, and exa will error.
+In strict mode, the two options will not co-operate, and zetta will error.

 This option is intended for use with automated scripts and other situations where you want to be certain you’re typing in the right command.

-## `EXA_GRID_ROWS`
+## `ZETTA_GRID_ROWS`

-Limits the grid-details view (‘`exa --grid --long`’) so it’s only activated when at least the given number of rows of output would be generated.
+Limits the grid-details view (‘`zetta --grid --long`’) so it’s only activated when at least the given number of rows of output would be generated.

 With widescreen displays, it’s possible for the grid to look very wide and sparse, on just one or two lines with none of the columns lining up.
 By specifying a minimum number of rows, you can only use the view if it’s going to be worth using.

-## `EXA_ICON_SPACING`
+## `ZETTA_ICON_SPACING`

 Specifies the number of spaces to print between an icon (see the ‘`--icons`’ option) and its file name.

-Different terminals display icons differently, as they usually take up more than one character width on screen, so there’s no “standard” number of spaces that exa can use to separate an icon from text.
+Different terminals display icons differently, as they usually take up more than one character width on screen, so there’s no “standard” number of spaces that zetta can use to separate an icon from text.
 One space may place the icon too close to the text, and two spaces may place it too far away.
 So the choice is left up to the user to configure depending on their terminal emulator.

 ## `NO_COLOR`